Healthy Co-Parenting To Support Mental Health And Child Development

 Co-parenting means much what it sounds like: parenting together and the parenting of children.
 The term is often used to describe parents who are raising children but live apart and aren’t romantically involved.
 But co-parenting can also refer to partners who are a couple and are raising children together.
 Whatever the co-parenting situation is, there are elements that are essential for the well-being of children, such as respectful, productive communication between parents and meeting the physical and emotional needs of the children.

-Co-parenting when living apart
+Co-parenting your child when living apart

 Research shows that approximately 60% of children in the U.S. live in a home with parents who are married to each other.
 40% of children live in other situations, many of which involve co-parenting.
 When parents are not a couple or live separately, co-parenting can work.
 One approach used is parallel parenting, which can reduce conflict between the parents (each parent maintains their own home, and children are shared between them with a minimum of contact between the parents).
-Whichever method you choose, to facilitate co-parenting, it can help to come up with a good communication plan and a thoughtful parenting plan
+Whichever method you choose, to facilitate co-parenting, it can help to come up with a good communication plan and a thoughtful parenting plan.

-Tips for successful co-parenting
+Tips for successful and healthy co-parenting

 How do you go about co-parenting the right way?
 Here are some tips.

-Focus on your child or children
+Focus on the children

 Try to keep the focus on what’s in the best interest of the children when you’re co-parenting.